mdlayher/ynl/Documentation/netlink/intro.rst

   /* interpret the response */

-Netlink also provides natural support for "dumping", i.e. communicating to user space all objects of a certain type (e.g. all network interfaces).
+Netlink also provides natural support for "dumping", i.e. communicating to user space all objects of a certain type (e.g. dumping all network interfaces).

 .. code-block:: c